dexus1337/unispectDMAPlugin/README.md

 This is a plugin for Unispect, using the MemProcFS (PciLeech) Library.

-For a Custom Compiled Version of Unispect with this Plugin *Built-In*, See [Unispect-DMA](https://github.com/imerzan/Unispect-DMA).

 ## What can you do with it?
 Dump Unity Mono Assemblies with Unispect from a second computer, using an FPGA DMA Card.